 Keep heading in an uphill direction to locate the remainder of the mountain’s seemingly endless acreage.
-Powder Mountain is a resort like no other in Utah, from the two upper parking areas, you ski down to a chairlift; kids will enjoy the novelty of this upside-down ski area!
+Powder Mountain is a resort like no other in Utah!
+From the two upper parking areas you ski down to a chairlift rather than riding the chair first; kids will enjoy the novelty of this upside-down ski area!

-Pro Tip: Blend in with the locals who affectionately dub Powder Mountain as ‘Pow Mow’.
+Pro Tip: Blend in with the locals who affectionately call Powder Mountain ‘Pow Mow’.

 There is a misconception that Powder Mountain is located far from the bustling metropolis of Salt Lake City and this tends to prevent Powder Mountain from feeling crowded.
-It truly is the perfect place to escape and uncover a few new stashes, unwind and virtually ski onto a lift.
-Powder Mountain caps the total number of skiers to 5,000 on any given day to preserve that feeling of solitude and you’ll seldom feel fenced in at Pow Mow.
-Powder Mountain claims they have one of the lowest numbers of guests per acre in the US!
+It truly is the perfect place to escape and uncover a few new stashes and unwind.
+Powder Mountain caps the total number of skiers daily to preserve that feeling of solitude.
+You’ll seldom face long lines or feel fenced-in at Pow Mow.
+Powder Mountain claims they have one of the lowest density numbers of guests per acre in the US!

 Powder Mountain is perched above Ogden Valley in Northern Utah.
 Approximate driving times (in favorable driving conditions) and distances are listed below: